 How does an organization become affiliated with the UTSA Department of Counseling?

-New, potential practicum and/or internship sites may apply for affiliation with the Department of Counseling, provided that they meet the necessary program requirements.
-Please click the following link for more information on clinical training: http://education.utsa.edu/counseling/Clinical_Training_Forms/
+New, potential practicum and/or internship sites may apply for affiliation with the Department of Counseling if they meet the necessary program requirements.
+Clinical internship sites that are completely online will not be accepted.